 There’s no question what the allure would be for these teeny travellers; smaller size means more tow-vehicle options, opening the door to a larger category of outdoor-loving adventurers more interested in keeping their mid-sized sedan than needing to upgrade to a large SUV or truck.
-Also, think of the versatility!
+This trend gives RVers the ability to live more efficiently on less while being able to take the comforts of home on the road with them.
+Plus, Think of the versatility!
 These little units can often go wherever you’d like to take them, meaning an easier time finding that perfect spot in the woods or beside the pristine lake.

 If any seasoned RVer knows, floorplans are one of the first things shoppers look for when hunting the perfect RV.
 These blueprints of your humble abode are a great way for models to come to life and differentiating them from competitors.

 Lately, RV manufacturers have really started to push the envelope when it comes to their floor plans.
 Gone are the cookie cutter layouts.
 You should expect the unexpected from now on.
 Kitchen islands that add a bit more counter space, pop-out benches, living rooms where bedrooms normally would be, bunks you never thought could fit there, exterior cooking spaces plus other unique uses of space that just seem to make sense.
 RV floor plan designers have had a lot of fun this past year, you can tell!